- Professor, Music

-David Grubbs is Professor of Music at Brooklyn College and the Graduate Center, CUNY.
+David Grubbs is Professor of Music at Brooklyn College and The Graduate Center, CUNY.
 At Brooklyn College he also teaches in the MFA programs in Performance and Interactive Media Arts (PIMA) and Creative Writing.
-He is the author of The Voice in the Headphones; Now that the audience is assembled; and Records Ruin the Landscape: John Cage, the Sixties, and Sound Recording (all published by Duke University Press) and, with Anthony McCall, Simultaneous Soloists (Pioneer Works Press).
+He is the author of Good night the pleasure was ours, The Voice in the Headphones, Now that the audience is assembled, and Records Ruin the Landscape: John Cage, the Sixties, and Sound Recording (all published by Duke University Press) as well as the collaborative artists’ books Simultaneous Soloists (with Anthony McCall, Pioneer Works Press) and Projectile (with Reto Geiser and John Sparagana, Drag City).

-Grubbs has released fourteen solo albums and appeared on more than 190 commercially-released recordings.
-Recent releases include Creep Mission (Blue Chopsticks, 2017) and WOODSLIPPERCOUNTERCLATTER (Blue Chopsticks, 2015), a collaboration with Susan Howe.
+Grubbs has released fourteen solo albums and appeared on more than 200 commercially-released recordings.
 In 2000, his The Spectrum Between (Drag City) was named “Album of the Year” in the London Sunday Times.

 Grubbs is one of five musicians profiled in Augusto Contento’s 2012 documentary film Parallax Sounds.
 He collaborated with Matmos on music for Thierry Jousse’s feature film Les Invisibles, and has contributed music to Augusto Contento’s Parallax Sounds, Strade Trasparenti, and Onibus; Gustav Deutsch’s FILM IST. a girl & a gun; Braden King and Laura Moya’s Dutch Harbor: Where the Sea Breaks its Back; and John Boskovich’s North, as well as to the Red Krayola’s soundtrack to Norman and Bruce Yonemoto’s Japan in Paris in LA.
 Music by Gastr del Sol appears in the P.B.S. television series The United States of Poetry, Hal Hartley’s film The Book of Life, and Doug Aitken’s film The Diamond Sea.
 Grubbs composed the musical score for Karl Bruckmaier’s radio adaptation of Peter Weiss’s Die Ästhetik des Widerstands (Hessischer Rundfunk’s “Hörbuch des Jahres 2007”) and contributed music to Bruckmaier’s adaptation of Alexander Kluge’s Chronik der Gefühle (Deutscher Hörbuchpreis 2010, “Best Fiction”).
 He appears in the Arte television documentary Lost in Music: Chicago Connections and the NHK (Japan) television documentary The Red Krayola, as well as in documentary films including Breadcrumb Trail (dir.
 Lance Bangs, 2014), Tony Conrad: Completely in the Present (dir.
 Tyler Hubby, 2016), and Just for the Record: Conversations with and about “Blue” Gene Tyranny (dir.
 David Bernabo, 2020).